-Although all of our inflatable boats have air decks, aluminium decks are available to order.
+Although all of our inflatable boats have air decks, aluminium decks are also available.

-If you plan to ride solo most of the time then anything from a 2.7m to 3.3m would be just fine.
-Stick a 9.9hp Mercury Outboard on the back of one of these and you have yourself a good set up.
+If you plan to ride solo then The Hydrus 3.3m would be ideal.
+Stick a 9.8hp on the back of it and you have a great lightweight set up perfect for one man.

 If there are 2 or 3 of you then consider The Hydrus 3.7m that although rated to 20hp, a 15hp would be all you need.

 The Seago Spirit range come in various sizes ranging from 2.4m slatted floor to 3.2m inflatable floor and keel.